EchoedRGB/echo64/readme.md

 # Echo64 - 64x64 Virtual Screen Simulation

 ## Overview

 Echo64 is a simple SDL2-based virtual screen simulation that displays a 64x64 pixel grid.
-Users can add white pixels to the grid by clicking on the window, allowing for a basic drawing interface.
+Users can interactively add white pixels to the grid, allowing for a basic drawing interface and experimentation with pixel graphics.

 ## Features

 - **64x64 Pixel Grid**: Visualize a virtual screen where each pixel can be individually activated.
-- **Dynamic Pixel Addition**: Click on the screen to add white pixels.
+- **Dynamic Pixel Addition**: Easily add white pixels to the grid by specifying coordinates in the code.
-- **Grid Visualization**: A grid is drawn for reference, making it easy to see individual pixels.
+- **Grid Visualization**: A grid overlay is drawn for reference, making it easy to see individual pixels.

+## Project Structure

+- **screen.cpp**: Contains all screen initialization, rendering, and coordinate management functions.
+- **main.cpp**: Serves as the main entry point, where coordinates are added and the main event loop is run.

 ## Requirements